 There appears to be room for additional information prior to the first encapsulation boundary and following the final boundary.
-These areas should generally be left blank, and implementations should ignore anything that appears before the first boundary or after the last one.
+These areas should generally be left blank, and implementations must ignore anything that appears before the first boundary or after the last one.

-NOTE: These "preamble" and "epilogue" areas are not used because of the lack of proper typing of these parts and the lack of clear semantics for handling these areas at gateways, particularly X.400 gateways.
+NOTE: These "preamble" and "epilogue" areas are generally not used because of the lack of proper typing of these parts and the lack of clear semantics for handling these areas at gateways, particularly X.400 gateways.
+However, rather than leaving the preamble area blank, many MIME implementations have found this to be a convenient place to insert an explanatory note for recipients who read the message with pre-MIME software, since such notes will be ignored by MIME-compliant software.